DemkivV/deep-learning-experiments/README.md

 ### Evaluation Example for Broad Classification

+A global accuracy of 92.2% was achieved with a training for the classification of the whole available class spectrum (see legend of the plot below).

+*Note*: Training was done with RGB-D.

 ![](deep_learning_experiments/cityscapes/thesis/evaluation_broad_classification.png)

 ### Evaluation Example for Walkable Areas

-An impressive global accuracy of 96.8% was achieved for the classification of walkable areas.
-The weakness of this classifier are blurred edge regions.
-Probably the results could be further improved with upscaled losses in those edge regions or adding the *EdgeNet* part from the *[S-Shape Network](http://dro.dur.ac.uk/25156/)* to the architecture.
+A global accuracy of 96.8% was achieved with a training for the classification of walkable areas.
+Unfortunately, edge regions are blurry and the main weakness of this classifier.
+Probably the results could be further improved with upscaled losses in edge regions or adding the *EdgeNet* part from the *[S-Shape Network](http://dro.dur.ac.uk/25156/)* to the architecture.

 *Note*: Training was done with RGB-D.